Laura L. Brock

 E-mail: brockll@cofc.edu

-Laura Brock is an Assistant Profesor in the Teacher Education Department at the College of Charleston.
-She entered the profession as a special educator working with adjudicated adolescents in a residential treatment facility.
-After relocating to Charleston, she became interim Head of Special Education at Burke High School downtown.
-Dr. Brock observed a strong relation between cognitive and emotional functioning in her students and returned to graduate school to gain a deeper appreciation for the ways in which early intervention can ameliorate developmental trajectories.
-As a Research Fellow for the Institute of Education Sciences, she was trained to conduct longitudinal examinations of the ways in which we can intervene with at-risk youth to close the achievement gap and buffer children from associated long-term risk factors.
-Dr. Brock is excited to be back in Charleston working in the communities that inspired her to return to graduate school.
-When she is not sharing what she has learned about child development in the classroom, she is at home learning even more from her own two children, Benjamin and Maggie.
+Laura Brock is an Associate Professor in the Teacher Education Department at the College of Charleston.
+She entered the profession as a special educator working with adjudicated adolescents in residential treatment facilities.
+Dr. Brock became interested in the relation between cognitive and emotion regulation and returned to graduate school to gain a deeper appreciation for the ways in which early contextual processes can promote healthful developmental trajectories.
+As a Research Fellow for the U.S. Department of Education’s Institute of Education Sciences, she conducted longitudinal examinations of the ways in which we can intervene with at-risk youth to close the achievement gap and buffer children from the long-term consequences of exposure to adverse early environments.
+Her current research agenda includes interventions aimed at reducing risk and promoting resilience in local school contexts, in collaboration with colleagues across institutions.

 Education

 2004-2008 University of Virginia.
-Ph.D. in Educational Psychology and Applied Developmental Science (formerly Risk and Prevention in Education Sciences).
+Ph.D. in Educational Psychology and Applied Developmental Science.

 Research Interests

-- The relation between early fine-motor, visuo-spatial, and executive function skills and children's adjustment to the early years of school
+The relation between early fine-motor, visuo-spatial, executive function skills, and children's adjustment

 Courses Taught